cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

   // * waitUntil() and passThroughOnException() are accessible from ctx instead
   // * request.cf is currently not available
   // env is where bindings like KV namespaces, Durable Object namespaces, Config variables, and Secrets
-  // will be exposed under, instead of them being placed in global scope. async fetch(request, env, ctx) {
+  // are exposed, instead of them being placed in global scope. async fetch(request, env, ctx) {
     const headers = { 'Content-Type': 'text/html;charset=UTF-8' }
     return new Response(html, { headers })